physionetchallenges/physionetchallenges.github.io/2019/index.md

 ## <a name="announcements"></a> Announcements

-__November 4, 2019:__ The [official paper describing the 2019 PhysioNet Challenge](/content/challenge-2019/1.0.0/physionet_challenge_2019_ccm_manuscript.pdf) will appear in [Critical Care Medicine](https://journals.lww.com/ccmjournal/pages/default.aspx).
+__November 4, 2019:__ The [official paper describing the 2019 PhysioNet Challenge](https://www.cinc.org/archives/2019/pdf/CinC2019-412.pdf) appeared on the CinC website [here](https://cinc.org/archives/2019/) and the journal paper appeared in [Critical Care Medicine](https://journals.lww.com/ccmjournal/fulltext/2020/02000/early_prediction_of_sepsis_from_clinical_data__the.10.aspx).

-__September 17, 2019:__ Official results for the 2019 PhysioNet [Challenge](https://physionetchallenges.org/2019/results/challenge.tsv) and [Hackathon](https://physionetchallenges.org/2019/results/hackathon.tsv) are now available.
+__September 17, 2019:__ Official results for the 2019 PhysioNet [Challenge](/results/challenge.tsv) and [Hackathon](/results/hackathon.tsv) are now available.

 __July 8, 2019:__ Thanks to our sponsors, a pre-conference hackathon at Computing in Cardiology 2019 (with prize(s)) will take place on Sunday 8th September in Singapore.
 Registration is required.
-Rules and more information can be found [here](/content/challenge-2019/1.0.0/#hackathon) .
+Rules and more information can be found [here](#hackathon) .

 __June 23, 2019:__ Two "wild card" teams were approved for inclusion in the Challenge.
 We are looking forward to meeting them in Singapore!

 __May 28, 2019:__ We are accepting requests for Google Cloud Credits ($500 per eligible team).
 Requests are due by 29 May, 2019.
 Please see [here](/content/challenge-2019/1.0.0/#google-cloud-credits) for more information on how to apply for them.
 Requests will be processed in order and sent on to Google.
 We cannot guarantee you will receive them, especially later in the competition.

 __May 24, 2019:__ Notices of acceptance have been sent for CinC abstracts.
   By now you should have received your acceptance or rejection notices for your abstracts.
 If you were rejected, please do not worry - there are two more options to compete.
-See [here](/content/challenge-2019/1.0.0/#wildcard) and [here](/content/challenge-2019/1.0.0/#hackathon) for more information on this.
+See [here](#wildcard) and [here](/#hackathon) for more information on this.
   We have added a \`wild card' entry to allow one more team to enter the competition and be eligible for all the prizes.
-See [here](/content/challenge-2019/1.0.0/#wildcard) for more information on this.
+See [here](#wildcard) for more information on this.
   There will be an on-site hackathon revisiting the Challenge (with a separate award) on Sunday 8th September, before the conference begins in Singapore.
 Any team (whether previously registered for the Challenge or not) with at least one attendee at the conference, who turns up in person to register for the Hackathon, is eligible to enter.
-See [here](/content/challenge-2019/1.0.0/#hackathon) for more information on this.
+See [here](#hackathon) for more information on this.

 __May 2, 2019:__ Scoring for the PhysioNet Challenge are on leaderboard.
 Please check the [leaderboard](https://docs.google.com/spreadsheets/d/e/2PACX-1vQ_dGi-82KYDR0lCK0YfcOeHXDRCeunRiw9U8EZdZG654wwOoJX2UTu2AsxCcxfghrBNeZe5c9RYKVV/pubhtml?gid=0&single=true&widget=true&headers=false&chrome=false) for the current Challenge scores.